What are email surveys?

 Post-purchase survey for e-commerce

-You can also use surveys to collect insight about your products after some time passes.
-Use this to locate potential issues with your products quality or durability and improve it.
+You can also use surveys to collect insight into your products after some time passes.
+Use this to locate potential issues with the quality or durability of your product and improve it.

 Surveys embedded in Newsletters

-StartupResources.io ingeniously uses their newsletter to openly gather feedback every issue.
+StartupResources.io ingeniously uses its newsletter to openly gather feedback on every issue.
 This feedback becomes each next issues opening content.

 Trial satisfaction survey

 Most of SaaS companies face the same problem – trial or free users don’t convert into paying customers.
 It’s a huge headache and we do our best to limit it with great onboarding strategies and support.
 But apparently, it’s not enough.